Luis Garcia Player Props: Nationals vs. Cubs

 Luis Garcia At The Plate

-- Garcia is batting .265 with 12 doubles, four triples, five home runs and 20 walks.
+- Garcia has 12 doubles, four triples, five home runs and 20 walks while batting .266.

-- In 31.3% of his games this year, Garcia has notched at least one RBI.
-In eight of those games (9.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 32.1% of his games this season, Garcia has picked up at least one RBI.
+In nine of those games (10.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- In 31 of 83 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.